jefferyto/gedit-ex-mortis/README.md

 ## Requirements

-This plugin requires gedit 3.
+This plugin requires gedit 3.12 or newer.

 ## Installation

 1. Download the source code (as [zip][] or [tar.gz][]) and extract.
-2. Copy the `ex-mortis` folder and the appropriate `.plugin` file into `~/.local/share/gedit/plugins` (create if it does not exist):
+2. Copy the `ex-mortis` folder and the `ex-mortis.plugin` file into `~/.local/share/gedit/plugins` (create if it does not exist).
-    *   For gedit 3.6 and earlier, copy `ex-mortis.plugin.python2` and
-        rename to `ex-mortis.plugin`.
-    *   For gedit 3.8 and later, copy `ex-mortis.plugin`.
 3. Restart gedit, then enable the plugin in the **Plugins** tab in gedit's **Preferences** window.
 4. Restart gedit again, preferably using **Quit** in the Application